 Charles Denson

 Charles Denson is executive director of the nonprofit Coney Island History Project, which has created an oral history archive and sponsors educational exhibits, school programs and performances.
-He is the author of Coney Island: Lost and Found, named 2002 New York Book of the Year by the New York Society Library.
-Mr. Denson grew up in Coney Island and began documenting his neighborhood as a boy, a passion that continues to this day.
+He grew up in Coney Island and began documenting his neighborhood as a boy, a passion that continues to this day.
+His first book, Coney Island: Lost and Found, was named 2002 New York Book of the Year by the New York Society Library.
+He is also the author of Wild Ride: A Coney Island Roller Coaster Family!
+(2007), Coney Island and Astroland (2011), and Coney Island's Wonder Wheel Park (2020).
 A writer, photographer and art director, he began his career in 1971 as a photographer for New York magazine and has since worked as art director for numerous publications.
 In 1999 he was awarded a Chronicle journalism fellowship at the Graduate School of Journalism at the University of California, Berkeley.
 In 2013 the New York State Marine Education Association presented the Herman Melville Award to him for his environmental advocacy on behalf of Coney Island Creek.

 Interviews